Jonathan Hammond (footballer)

 Jonathan Arnold Hammond (1891 – 1980) was an English footballer.

 Career

 Hammond played for Butt Lane Star before joining Port Vale in the summer of 1914.
 He made his debut in the Staffordshire Senior Cup semi-finals, in a 3–3 draw with Birmingham Reserves on 16 November 1914.
-He became the regular keeper for the club in November 1917 and held on to the #1 jersey until new signing Alfred Bourne took the number 1 spot as the club were re-elected to the English Football League in October 1919.
+He became the regular keeper for the club in November 1917.
+He held on to the #1 jersey until new signing Alfred Bourne took the number 1 spot as the club were re-elected to the English Football League in October 1919.
 Hammond featured in two Second Division games in 1919–20 and four in 1920–21.
-During his time at The Old Recreation Ground, Hammond played 48 war league, 11 war cup, 9 Central League, and 2 Staffs Cup games before being released in summer 1921.
+During his time at the Old Recreation Ground, Hammond played 48 war league, 11 war cup, 9 Central League, and 2 Staffs Cup games before being released in summer 1921.